jenniferpayano/Todo-list-Client/README.md

 As a user I want the created a task to display on my table As a user I want to update the task and its values
-As a user once the task is completed I want to mark it as completed As a user I want to delete the task if any mistakes have been made.
+As a user once the task is completed I want to mark it as completed As a user I want to delete the task that belong to ME if any mistakes have been made.
 As a user I want to sign out of my application when Im done with my task.

 ERD